The Techno blog

 Continuous visibility across operations

-Canadian organizations are increasingly challenged by the late detection of cybersecurity incidents, often after operational disruptions.
-IBM reports that the average time to identify and contain a data breach exceeds 200 days.
-During this period, IT leaders and their teams face constrained visibility, service interruptions, and heightened operational pressure.
+In many Canadian organizations, cybersecurity incidents are detected late, often after operations have already been impacted.
+According to IBM, the average time to identify and contain a breach exceeds 200 days.
+During this period, IT teams must deal with limited visibility, service disruptions, and increased operational pressure.

 Security and compliance: reducing impact and strengthening governance

-Continuous monitoring mitigates the unpredictability of incidents and strengthens the organization’s compliance posture.
+Continuous monitoring reduces the unpredictability of incidents while supporting compliance.

 Incident frequency in Canada

-The Canadian Centre for Cyber Security has observed a notable rise in incidents impacting public and private sectors.
-Many of these incidents are detected post-factum, mainly due to limited visibility and a lack of centralized monitoring.
+The Canadian Centre for Cyber Security reports a steady increase in incidents affecting organizations across both the public and private sectors.
+Many of these incidents are detected late due to fragmented visibility and a lack of centralized monitoring.

 • faster detection of abnormal events

-In this context, security moves beyond a purely reactive posture.
-It becomes more predictable, measurable, and aligned with cyber resilience and compliance objectives.
+In this context, security is no longer purely reactive.
+It becomes part of a more predictable and measurable approach, aligned with cybersecurity resilience and compliance objectives.

 Availability and performance: supporting continuity and operational efficiency

-Service disruptions rarely stem from a single event.
-They frequently result from anomalies that are missed or poorly correlated across systems.
-Proactive, continuous monitoring enables meaningful detection of these signals before they escalate to impact critical services.
+Service disruptions are rarely caused by a single event.
+They often result from an accumulation of undetected or poorly correlated anomalies.
+Continuous monitoring helps identify these signals before they impact critical services.

 Costs related to service disruptions

-Statistics Canada indicates that cybersecurity incidents generate costs well beyond immediate technical remediation.
-Service interruptions, operational downtime, and productivity losses represent a significant portion of the overall organizational impact.
+According to Statistics Canada, cybersecurity incidents generate costs that go well beyond immediate technical expenses.
+Service disruptions, operational downtime, and productivity losses represent a significant portion of the real impact on organizations.

 FAQ